 I have lead bands on both Thursday and Friday nights over the last couple of years at Wally's Jazz Cafe.

-Saxophonist for Charles Street A.M.E ChurchSeptember 2006 to Present (over 11 years)
+Saxophonist for Charles Street A.M.E ChurchSeptember 2006 to Present (about 13 years)

 Musician at the Historic Charles Street A.M.E Church